Affiliate links on Android Authority may earn us a commission. Learn more.

 Single Take 2.0

-Last year, Samsung introduced Single Take.
+Samsung introduced Single Take in 2020.
 This feature allows you to capture different images and videos in multiple formats with only one hit of the shutter button.
 With the Galaxy S21 series, Samsung is launching Single Take 2.0.
 This is perfect for people who post a lot to social media, as they can capture one moment and then select from a whole bunch of different formats to share that moment.

 Below, you’ll see a short video clip my girlfriend captured with Single Take.
 The editing and music were all finished in-app, so all she would need to have done was hit Share on this and it would be ready for Instagram.